-- Normal blood sugar levels: Normal blood sugar levels are less than 100 mg/dL after not eating (fasting) for at least eight hours.
-And they’re less than 140 mg/dL two hours after eating.
+- Normal blood sugar levels: Normal blood sugar levels are less than 100 mg/dL after fasting (not eating) for at least eight hours.
+And blood sugar level should be less than 140 mg/dL two hours after eating.

 - Abnormal blood sugar levels: Abnormal blood sugar levels, for adults, are more than 130 mg/dL before a meal (fasting) and more than 180 mg/dL two hours after eating.

 People with insulin resistance and pre-diabetes are most likely to develop diabetes, and due to a sedentary lifestyle – the situation may worsen (and diabetes mellitus symptoms also get frequent).
 One can reverse diabetes naturally by adopting healthy eating, sleeping, workout routine, and improvising other habits that affect blood sugar levels.

 Main Symptoms of Type 2 Diabetes